salasjuliana33-a11y/Arduino_LED_blinking/README.md

 # Arduino_LED_blinking

 ## This is my first harware electronics project.
 Circuit was built on a breadboard used to control the LED light using an arduino.
-This small project deomstrates the used of hardware/software, circuit design, and writing embedded code.
+This small project deomstrates the use of hardware/software, circuit design, and writing embedded code.

 ## Component list
 *Arduino Uno